R. M. Williams (company)

-R.M.
-Williams is an Australian footwear and clothing company.
+R. M. Williams is an Australian footwear and clothing company.
 It is best known for producing chelsea boots for men and women.
-The company was founded by Reginald Murray "R.M."
-Williams.
+The company was founded by R. M. Williams.
 It is currently owned by Tattarang, an investment company owned by mining magnate Andrew Forrest.

 History

 R. M. Williams learned his leather-working skills in the Flinders Ranges region of South Australia, from a stockman called Michael George Smith, commonly known as “Dollar Mick”, who was originally from Lyndhurst, a bit further north.
-Dollar Mick was camping at Italowie Gorge in the Gammon Ranges (part of the Flinders), not far from where the Nepabunna Mission had been established by the United Aborigines Mission (UAM), an interdenominational Christian group, in 1931.
+Smith was camping at Italowie Gorge in the Gammon Ranges (part of the Flinders), not far from where the Nepabunna Mission had been established by the United Aborigines Mission (UAM), an interdenominational Christian group, in 1931.
 Williams had become a missionary with the UAM in 1927.
 Dollar Mick, who was an Aboriginal man, taught Williams how to make bridles, pack saddles and riding boots and general leatherwork skills.
 Dollar Mick and Williams together developed the distinctive design that is a variation on the chelsea boot, made out of one piece of leather, that became a cornerstone of the business.

-In 1932, with his son's illness and the expense of hospital treatment, Williams was in need of money and began selling his saddles to Sir Sidney Kidman, a wealthy pastoralist.
+In 1932, with his son's illness and the expense of hospital treatment, Williams was in need of money and began selling his saddles to Sidney Kidman, a wealthy pastoralist.
 With the money earned from the first orders, Williams started a small factory.

 In addition to Dollar Mick, who had married a local Adnyamathanha (Yura) woman, Williams employed several Adnyamathanha people from the mission.
 The Yura people had been making waterbags (yakutha) and clothing (valdha) from animal skins, sewn with bone needles, for a long time before European settlement.
 Oral accounts passed down through the generations is corroborated by written sources of the time, including reports in the UAM newsletter, The United Aborigines’ Messenger, producing a timeline of the growth of the workshop from 1932 to 1934, often written by Williams or his wife, Thelma.
 Younger boys were paid “by results”, being paid a penny for each component, such as a sole.
 Older men were paid fifteen shillings each week, as well as being provided with meals, boots and clothing.
 The workers were expected to "uphold Christian teaching", and the boys were not allowed to undergo traditional initiation rites.
 A pair of boots sold for 20 shillings by mail order in March 1934.